gabyx/Githooks/README.md

   These entries are forbidden for **shared hooks** configured by `.githooks/.shared.yaml` per repository because it makes little sense and is a security risk.

-Shared hooks repositories specified by *URLs* and *local paths to bare repository* will be checked out into the `<instalPrefix>/.githooks/shared` folder
+Shared hooks repositories specified by *URLs* and *local paths to bare repository* will be checked out into the `<installPrefix>/.githooks/shared` folder
 (`~/.githooks/shared` by default), and are updated automatically after a `post-merge` event (typically a `git pull`) on any local repositories.
 Any other local path will be used **directly and will not be updated or modified**.
-Additionally, the update can also be triggered on other hook names by setting a comma-separated list of additional hook names in the Git configuration parameter `githooks.sharedHooksUpdateTriggers` on any configuration level.
+Additionally, the update of shared hook repositories can also be triggered on other hook names by setting a comma-separated list of additional hook names in the Git configuration parameter `githooks.sharedHooksUpdateTriggers` on any configuration level.

 An additional global configuration parameter `githooks.skipNonExistingSharedHooks` makes Githooks skip any configured non-existing shared hooks.
 Otherwise, Githooks will fail and you need to update them by running `git hooks update`.
 See [`git hooks config skip-non-existing-shared-hooks --help`](docs/cli/skip-non-existing-shared-hooks.md)

-You can also manage and update shared hook repositories using the [`git hooks shared --help`](docs/cli/git_hooks_shared.md) tool.
+You can also manage and update shared hook repositories using the [`git hooks shared update`](docs/cli/git_hooks_shared.md) command.

 ## Layout of Shared Hook Repositories